Blackwood Black Label (Dry)

 The first ingredient in this dog food is chicken meal.
 Chicken meal is considered a meat concentrate and contains nearly 300% more protein than fresh chicken.

-The second ingredient is brown rice… a complex carbohydrate that (once cooked) is fairly easy to digest.
+The second ingredient is brown rice, a complex carbohydrate that (once cooked) can be fairly easy to digest.
+However, aside from its natural energy content, rice is of only modest nutritional value to a dog.

-The fourth ingredient includes oat groats… a whole grain, minimally processed form of oats.
-So long as they are adequately cooked, groats are unusually high in nutritional value.
+The fourth ingredient includes oat groats, a whole grain, minimally processed form of oats.
+With the exception of their caloric content and the fact they’re also gluten free, oat groats can be considered average in nutritional value.

 The fifth ingredient lists chicken fat.
-Chicken fat is obtained from rendering chicken… a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.
+Chicken fat is obtained from rendering chicken, a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.

-Chicken fat is high in linoleic acid… an omega-6 fatty acid essential for life.
+Chicken fat is high in linoleic acid, an omega-6 fatty acid essential for life.
 Although it doesn’t sound very appetizing, chicken fat is actually a quality ingredient.

 The sixth ingredient is sorghum.
-Sorghum is a starchy cereal grain with a nutrient profile similar to corn.
+Sorghum (milo) is a starchy cereal grain with a nutrient profile similar to corn.

 Since it is gluten-free and boasts a smoother blood sugar behavior than other grains, sorghum may be considered an acceptable non-meat ingredient.

 The seventh ingredient is beet pulp.
-Beet pulp is a controversial ingredient… a high fiber by-product of sugar beet processing.
+Beet pulp is a controversial ingredient, a high fiber by-product of sugar beet processing.

 Some denounce beet pulp as an inexpensive filler while others cite its outstanding intestinal health and blood sugar benefits.